Course Notes from Music Appreciation Courses

 A Beginner’s Guide to the Orchestra

-The sound of a great symphony orchestra in full flight is one of the most thrilling sounds in all of western classical music.
-This course explores the instruments of the orchestra and the variety of sounds they can achieve, and examines the growth and development of the symphony orchestra.
-It also explores the kind of music written for the orchestra, by examining some of the greatest composers and compositions of all time.
-No prior musical knowledge is necessary.
+The sound of a great symphony orchestra in full flight is one of the most thrilling sounds in music.
+Explore the instruments of the orchestra and the variety of sounds they can achieve, and examine the growth and development of the symphony orchestra.

 How Music Works: A Beginner’s Guide

-Why are some piano keys white and some black?
 What does ‘A major’ actually mean?
 What is harmony, and how does it work?
-How do you read music?
-The answers to these questions hold the key to a deeper and more rewarding understanding of music.
 Designed for absolute beginners, and taught in a practical and down-to-earth way, this course explores and demystifies the inner workings of music.
-No musical knowledge is necessary.

 The Genius of J. S. Bach

-The composer of some of the most famous works of the classical repertoire, Johann Sebastian Bach has influenced perhaps more composers than any other figure in classical music.
+Johann Sebastian Bach has influenced perhaps more composers than any other figure in classical music.
 But he lived a quiet life, surrounded by the family he loved, and little-known in greater musical circles.
-This one-day course examines Bach’s life and music, illustrated by portraits, readings from his letters, and examples of his music.
-No musical knowledge is necessary.
+Explore the life and music of this great composer.

 The Magnificent Handel